For all your legal challenges...

 If you need:-

-No hidden fees – just one fixed affordable cost of £150 inclusive of VAT.
+No hidden fees – just one fixed affordable cost.

-Appointments can take place at our Bolton or Manchester offices and will be with a fully qualified solicitor or trainee solicitor.
+Appointments can take place at our Bolton or Manchester offices and will be with a fully qualified solicitor.
 Payment is required in advance of your appointment and can be taken on the day of your appointment.